Topics on topology and superstring theory: Finite CW-complexes

 where $\{X_{\alpha}\}$ is the set of \emph{finite} sub-complexes of $X$ and $A_{\alpha} = X_{\alpha} \cap A$.
 This groups is in general different from $h^{*}(X,A)$ defined in the ordinary way.
 If $(X,A)$ is a finite CW-pair, then there is a canonical isomorphism $\mathfrak{h}^{*}(X, A) \simeq h^{*}(X,A)$ since $X$ is a maximum in the family $\{X_{\alpha}\}$.

-If we consider singular cohomology restricted to finite CW-pairs and we extend it in this way we do not obtain again singular cohomology, actually we get a surjective map $H^{*}(X,A) \rightarrow \mathcal{H}^{*}(X,A)$ but non injective in general.
+If we consider singular cohomology restricted to finite CW-pairs and we extend it in this way we do not obtain again singular cohomology, actually we get a surjective map $H^{*}(X,A) \rightarrow \mathcal{H}^{*}(X,A)$ which is not injective in general.